Could you be experiencing imposter syndrome?

 Some practical examples might be taking 10 hours on a task that should only take 5, being scared of being ‘found out’ if you receive an award or praise, or not taking on extra responsibilities because you fear you’ll let someone down.

 How to deal with imposter syndrome

 So how do you switch off that negative brain chatter?
-According to Dr. Whitehead, the best ways to manage feelings of imposter syndrome are:
+According to Alexandra, the best ways to manage feelings of imposter syndrome are:

 - Talk to someone you trust: Talking to someone may help you to look at the situation from another perspective.
 Despite this, many people avoid talking about their feelings as they fear people will validate their self doubt or tell them to ‘just get over it’.

 - Challenge negative thoughts.
 Thoughts around inadequacy and fraud are exactly that — thoughts, so try and put some space between you and those thoughts.
 For example, instead of giving into the self-doubt of a thought such as ‘That sale was purely due to luck, there’s no way I could have got it’, challenge it with something more evidenced based, [like] ‘I built really good rapport with the client which lead to the sale’.

 - Adjust your perspective.
 Review and take pride in your recent accomplishments.
 Often when faced with criticism, especially from your superiors, it’s easy to focus on this rather than what you’re doing right.
 Everyone’s different, but humans tend to be visual creatures so writing down a list of things you’ve done can be a handy tool.

 - Know yourself.
 Understand potential triggers for you, and plan accordingly.
 For example, if you know you have a presentation coming up that is going to cause you to feel overly anxious, plan activities that will help counteract this.
 For example, book yoga classes in advance, talk to your support network about your concerns, or even schedule some sessions with a professional such as a psychologist or coach.